github/training-kit/workbooks/github-foundations.md

 ## Versioning changes
 By staging (preparing) paths

-Any time a change is to be commited, or preserved in history, it must first be _staged_.
+Any time a change is to be committed, or preserved in history, it must first be _staged_.

 ``` shell
 git add path-file